Professor435/Chatbot-Based-Support-System/README.md

 Sentiment analysis models inspired by 2026 customer support trends UI/UX patterns based on industry best practices from leading support platforms SupportAI — Transforming customer support through intelligent automation.
 Available 24/7, in 50+ languages, with the empathy of a human and the speed of AI.

+For more amazing apps and websites or final year projects contact us(professorshami435@gmail.com)